Avaiga/taipy-getting-started-core/step_02/ReadMe.md

 # Step 2: Basic functions

-Let's discuss the essential functions that come along with Taipy.
+Let's discuss some of the essential functions that come along with Taipy.

 - `<Data Node>.write(<new value>)`: this instruction changes the data of a Data Node.
 It also changes the _last_edit_date_ of the Data Node, influencing whether a task can be skipped.

-- `tp.get_scenarios()`: this function returns a list of all the scenarios
+- `tp.get_scenarios()`: this function returns the list of all the scenarios

 - `tp.get(<Taipy object ID>)`: this function returns an entity based on the id of the entity